-For the first quarter 2016, the challenge is about taking a traditional state star block or log cabin block and making it modern.
+This quarter’s challenge is about taking a traditional state star block or log cabin block and making it modern.

 Below are images from Google Image searches on “California Star Quilt Blocks” and “Log Cabin Quilt Blocks” – which are showing mostly traditional ways of creating the blocks.

 How can the modern aesthetic be brought to these blocks to create a modern quilt?
 Well, first – what the heck defines a quilt as “modern?”
 This question is hotly debated and is as controversial as “should you prewash your fabrics?”

 Basically, modern quilting has no rules.
 The individual quilter decides what rules to follow or not follow.
 For example, in traditional quilting, there’s usually a standard sized block that is repeated in rows and columns, has one or more borders, and uses traditional fabrics.